fromothers/www.maxhallinan.com/posts/_posts/2018-06-16-a-word-on-container-port-configuration.md

 If the container exposes port `3000`, then the application running inside the container _must_ listen on port `3000`.
 The application will be unreachable if it's listening on port `3001`.
-For this reason, it might seem prudent to hardcode the application port into the application code.
+For this reason, it might seem prudent to hardcode the port number into the application code.
 But then the application is coupled to the Docker environment.